ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 provided in the Attestation Result to compare against expected values, or to apply complex analysis of other information contained in the Attestation Result.

-Thus, Attestation Results can contain detailed information about an Attester, which can include privacy sensitive information as discussed in section {{privacy-considerations}}.
+Thus, Attestation Results can contain detailed information about an Attester, which can include privacy sensitive information as discussed in {{privacy-considerations}}.
 Unlike Evidence, which is often very device- and vendor-specific, Attestation Results can be vendor-neutral, if the Verifier has a way to generate vendor-agnostic information based on the appraisal of vendor-specific